joaoasrosa/joaoasrosa.github.io/_posts/2020-10-07-chaos-engineering-as-management-practice.md

 How do you create a safe environment?
 >> Note: unclear, would expect additional text here or teaser to next blog or article

+Skillful coping from Jabe bloom.
+Using Chaos Engineering to increase the resileince.
+Smaller events that doesn't flood.